Strategic Plan Priority Areas of Focus

 Why participate in the infrastructure prioritization process?

-Water Play Public SpaceInfrastructure is not just the buildings, roads and spaces that surround us—it is the essential fabric that connects us to opportunity.
+Water Play Public SpaceInfrastructure is not just the buildings, roads and spaces surrounding us—it is the essential fabric that connects us to opportunity.
 Our city's infrastructure - roads, sidewalks, parks, libraries, fire stations, water facilities and more - shapes the health, safety, economic vibrancy, environmental well-being and overall quality of life in our neighborhoods.

 How can you shape infrastructure in your community?